7 Pro Tips To Exceed Your Sales Goals

 Long Term Sales Goals vs. Short Term Sales Goals

-A comparison of the two types and when to use them has been outlined in the table below:
+Here's a quick comparison of the two types and when to use them:

 Uses |